acsone/setuptools-odoo-pres/index.rst

 Notice the installation of two dependent addons (date_range, report_xlsx) from different OCA github repositories, and one python library (xslxwriter).

+Tip: ``--pre`` is to get the latest development version of the addon and its dependencies.

 .. nextslide::
    :increment: